 Anonymous from Manchester

 See more testimonials

-Horses can reach around 30 – 40 mph and a fall from a horse at this speed can cause serious and life-long injuries, some can even be fatal.
+Horses can reach speeds of around 30 – 40 mph.
+A fall from a horse at this speed can cause serious and life-long injuries, some can even be fatal.
 The most common kinds of injuries that claimants suffer are: